pravosleva/worker-fetch-looper/README.md

 import { useFetchLooper, TRes } from 'worker-fetch-looper';

 const App = () => {
-  const { state } = useFetchLooper({
+  // NOTE: No effect if no changes in dynamic state! const { state } = useFetchLooper({
     timeout: 1000,
     runnerAction: {